rl-institut/multi-vector-simulator/docs/model/validation.rst

 Validation Methodology
 ----------------------

-As mentioned in :ref:`validation-plan`, the MVS is validated using three validation methods: conceptual model validation, model verification and operational validity.
+As mentioned in OLD REF (validation-plan in owerview.rst), the MVS is validated using three validation methods: conceptual model validation, model verification and operational validity.

 **Conceptual model validation** consists of looking into the underlying theories and assumptions.
 Therefore, the conceptual validation scheme includes a comprehensive review of the generated equations by the oemof-solph python library and the components’ models.
 Next step is to try and adapt them to a sector coupled example with specific constraints.
 Tracing and examining the flowchart is also considered as part of this validation type which can be found in :ref:`Flowchart`.
 The aim is to assess the reasonability of the model behavior through pre-requisite knowledge; this technique is known as face validity.